aikarimov/ODERECON/README.md

     Y(i,:) = y(id,:);
 end
 ```
-So, we have all we need to reverse the process back and obtain the Lorenz equations once again using ABM_LSM_Optim.
+Then, we obtain the Lorenz equations from these 19 points using ABM_LSM_Optim.
 First, we use a function `PolyRegression` to obtain two cell arrays $T$ and $H$, containing all necessary information about the reconstructed system (see section Algorithm for details).

 ```matlab
 dmax = 2; % maximum power of the monomial